goldentroll/learn-javascript/project-javascript-b1-variables/README.md

 # Project JavaScript B1 Variables

-## Requeirements

-In this project you need to know following topics:
-Create a Variable: var Create a Variable: let Create a Variable: const Mathematical Assignment Operators The Increment and Decrement Operator String Concatenation with Variables String Interpolation typeof operator Review Variables
+To code this project you need to know: Create a Variable: var , Create a Variable: let
+, Create a Variable: const
+, Mathematical Assignment Operators
+, The Increment and Decrement Operator
+, String Concatenation with Variables
+, String Interpolation
+, typeof operator
+, Review Variables

 If you are not familier with them please read Learn JavaScript eBook from https://codingwithbasir.com/learn-javascript